David is a freelance writer who primarily writes about video games and fitness topics. He is currently working on a Dark Epic Fantasy novel.

 Tactical Time Dilation

 Having trouble in combat or want to feel like a badass?
-Use the Tactical Time Dilation, the slow motion ability in The Outer Worlds.
+Use the Tactical Time Dilation, the slow-motion ability in The Outer Worlds.
 Time Dilation is reminiscent of the V.A.T.S. system from the Fallout franchise.
-Pressing R1 or RB slows down time to make it easier to target enemy weaknesses.
+Pressing R1 or RB slows downtime to make it easier to target enemy weaknesses.
 Time Dilation is ephemeral and needs to be recharged.
 If you're stationary, the ability lasts longer.
 Use the ability wisely in combat.

 There are numerous side quests in the game.
 Look for characters that have a specific name.
 Some characters are minor, but others will have a plethora of unique dialogue.
 Certain characters offer quests that give experience points and monetary rewards.
 Completing side quests may increase your reputation with factions.

 Some quests have morally ambiguous situations that may make you feel conflicted and ambivalent.
 Not all the characters in the game are inherently benevolent or malevolent.
 Some enemies or characters are more evil or dangerous than others, though.
-There are many conflict of interests in The Outer Worlds.
+There are many conflicts of interest in The Outer Worlds.
 It's up to you to decide what to do.
 Your actions and dialogue choices will have implications and consequences.
 You might want to save before making certain decisions or taking drastic actions that can significantly affect the outcome of the game and the characters.

 In many regards, The Outer Worlds is a very personal experience.
 Your character can be aggressive and the guns blazing type who shoots and asks questions later.
 Or they can be a stealth character that prefers to rely on their charisma and intelligence to resolve issues.
 Characters in the game can permanently die, so be careful.
 You can actually attack random people in towns, but I would not recommend that if you want to do certain quests.